 As mentioned earlier, K[x] is finitely generated as a ring, with only one generator, namely x.
 The polynomials are the smallest ring containing K and x.
 Similarly, K(x) is finitely generated as a field, being the smallest field containing K and x.
 Weve looked at K(x), regenerated as a K vector space, but how about K(x) regenerated as a ring?
 Suppose K(x) is finitely generated as a ring.
 Each generator is a reduced quotient of polynomials.
 Since K[x] is a ufd, there are finitely many primes in each denominator.
 Together the generators bring in finitely many primes downstairs, and no new primes are created by addition or multiplication.
 Since there are infinitely many primes, select one not on the list, and its reciprocal is not spanned.
 Therefore K(x) is not a finitely generated ring over K. Of course this assumes there are infinitely many primes - a prime in this case being an irreducible polynomial.
 Verify using this proof.

-The same proof shows finitely many rational numbers cannot conspire to build (generate) all of Q.
+The same proof shows finitely many rational numbers cannot conspire to build (generate) all of Q. A linear factor is a polynomial of degree 1, such as x-7.

 A polynomial splits over a field K if it can be separated into linear factors.
 For instance, x2+3x+2 splits in the rationals, with factors x+1 and x+2.